Sabbyasachi-Majumder/Company_Resources_Management_Application/README.markdown

 - **Employee Service**: Handles CRUD operations for employee data using MySQL.
 - **Project Service**: Manages project-related data with MySQL as the backend.
 - **Department Service**: Performs CRUD operations for department data using MongoDB.
+- **Robust Testing Framework**: End-to-end tests in the Authenticate Service use H2 in-memory database with `@DirtiesContext` to ensure consistent and reliable test execution, preventing issues like table creation conflicts during Maven builds.

 ## Technologies Used